P2GX/maxodiff/docs/tutorial.md

 # Tutorial

-This tutorial explains how to set up and run the command-line interface (CLI) version of maxo-diff.
+This tutorial explains how to set up and run the command-line interface (CLI) version of maxodiff.
 Instructions for the online version of maxdoff can be found here
 !!! danger "🚨 TODO"
     <span class="todo-pulse">Fill in the correct link to the online version of maxo-diff!</span>